You might have been contacted by your benefit office because you've been paid too much.

 Benefit fraud and overpayments

-If you are found guilty of committing benefit fraud it is likely that you will also have been overpaid benefit.
-The benefit office may take action to recover the overpayment in addition to prosecuting you for fraud.
+If you're found guilty of committing benefit fraud it's likely that you've also been overpaid a benefit.
+The benefit office might take action to recover the overpayment in addition to prosecuting you for fraud.

 What to do if you have been told you have been overpaid benefit

-The benefit office should write to you to give reasons why you have been overpaid benefit.
+The benefit office should write to you to give reasons why you've been overpaid a benefit.
 If you don’t get full written reasons you should ask for them.

-You can also contact the benefit office and ask them to explain their decision and to tell them any information that you think will show you haven’t been overpaid benefit.
-This may sort the problem out.
+You can also contact the benefit office and ask them to explain their decision and to tell them any information that you think will show you haven’t been overpaid a benefit.
+This might sort out the problem.

 If it doesn’t, you can dispute the overpayment if you don’t agree with it.
-However, you should only do this if you can show evidence to prove why you think you haven’t been overpaid benefit.
+You should only do this if you can show evidence to prove why you think you haven’t been overpaid a benefit.

-If you have also been accused of benefit fraud, you should get also get advice about what to do.
+If you've also been accused of benefit fraud, the adviser can give you advice about what to do.

 Housing benefit and Council Tax Reduction

-To dispute a Housing Benefit or Council Tax Reduction overpayment, contact your local authority.
+If you want to dispute a Housing Benefit or Council Tax Reduction overpayment, you'll need to contact your local authority.
+You can find out who your local authority is on GOV.UK.

 Working Tax Credit, Child Tax Credit and Child Benefit

-To dispute an overpayment of tax credits or Child Benefit, contact Her Majesty’s Revenue and Customs (HMRC).
+To dispute an overpayment of tax credits or Child Benefit, contact HM Revenue and Customs (HMRC) on GOV.UK.